A simplified spatial+ approach to mitigate spatial confounding in multivariate spatial areal models: Multivariate ecological spatial areal models

-In the following, we review how to introduce spatial dependencies within crimes as well as the correlation between spatial patterns of different crimes through the M-models \citep{Botella-Rocamora2015}.
+In the following, we review how to introduce spatial dependencies within crimes as well as the correlation between spatial patterns of different crimes through the M-models~\citep{Botella-Rocamora2015}.
 In this paper, the multivariate models include a single covariate, but the proposed methodology can be extended to the case of multiple covariates.

 To better understand how the M-models deal with the within and between-crime dependence, we rearrange the spatial effects into the matrix $\boldsymbol{\Theta}=(\boldsymbol{\theta}_{1}, \dots, \boldsymbol{\theta}_{J})=\{\theta_{ij}: i=1, \dots, n;\; j=1, \dots, J\}$.
-Following \cite{Botella-Rocamora2015}, $\boldsymbol{\Theta}$ can be expressed as
+Following~\citet{Botella-Rocamora2015}, $\boldsymbol{\Theta}$ can be expressed as

-where the columns of the matrix $\PPhi=(\PPhi_{1}, \dots, \PPhi_{J})$ are independent and follow a spatially correlated distribution to deal with spatial dependence within crimes.
+where the columns of the matrix $\PPhi=(\PPhi_{1}, \dots, \PPhi_{J})$ are independent and follow a spatially correlated distribution to deal with spatial dependence within crimes, namely $\PPhi_{j} \sim N(\mathbf{0}, \OOmega_{j})$ for each column $j=1, \dots, J$.
+Then, the spatial covariance matrix of column $j$ is $\SSigma_{j}=\boldsymbol{\Omega}_{j}^{-1}$ and it is usually known as the within $j$th crime covariance matrix.
 The $J \times J$ matrix $\boldsymbol{M}$ induces dependence between the columns of $\PPhi$, that is, it induces correlation between the spatial patterns of different crimes.
-A typical election for ${\M}$ is to consider the lower triangular matrix of the Cholesky decomposition of the between-crime covariance matrix ${\SSigma}_b$, however it can induce dependence on the order of the crimes \citep{Martinez-Beneito2013}.
-To avoid this undesired situation, $\boldsymbol{M}$ is any nonsingular but arbitrary matrix.
+A typical election for ${\M}$ is to consider the lower triangular matrix of the Cholesky decomposition of the between-crime covariance matrix $\SSigma_{b}$, however the effects of this election depend on the ordering of the crimes in the vector $\ttheta$ as pointed out by~\citet{Martinez-Beneito2013} (see Appendix \ref{appenA} for details).
+To avoid this undesired situation, $\boldsymbol{M}$ is any nonsingular matrix without any other restriction that satisfies the condition $\SSigma_{b}=\M^{\prime}\M$~\citep{Botella-Rocamora2015}.
 Using that

 \citep[see for example][p.
 345]{Harville2008} where the $\text{vec}$ operator stacks the columns of a matrix one under the other and ${\A}$, ${\B}$, and ${\C}$ are conformable matrices for multiplication, it is obtained that